 Did I mention that the game times adjust automatically, depending on your time zone?
 They do.
 Did I mention that the TV channels are included?
 Of course the TV channels are included.
-(They’re in each game’s title this year, so you don’t even have to tap to see the details).
+(They’re in each game’s title, so you don’t even have to tap to see the details).
 I also include the location of the game, if you need it, and a link to my email in case you find a mistake (or want to say hello).

 On the Mac, it looks like this in Month View (click to see the larger version):